cncf/artwork/README.md

 # CNCF related logos and artwork

 In this repo, we have artwork in standard formats for the CNCF [projects](https://www.cncf.io/projects/) and programs.
 We prepare artwork in 3 formats (PNG/SVG/AI), 3 layouts -- horizontal (also known as landscape format), stacked (which is closer to square), and icon (which does not include the name and is square), and 3 versions (color/black/white).
 So, that's at least 27 versions of most logos.
 You can find t-shirts, hoodies and stickers for each CNCF graduated and incubating project at the CNCF [store](https://store.cncf.io/).
+For questions about using terms in text, please see the CNCF [Style Guide](https://docs.google.com/document/d/1F1wtcBqX0Doovgm-OLMfTdrxAWzDdDPk_eyvAd--i_g/).

 ## CNCF Graduated Project Logos